alexsibrin/alex-uiweb/README.md

 ## About me
 I am a freelance full-stack developer and UI designer specializing in web development.<br>
 <br>
 I also develop SPA and SSR applications.
-I use Vue.js/Nuxt.js, on the front-end , SCSS.
-And Node.js and Golang on the back-end.
-I develop UI / UX design of websites, applications, interfaces using Figma / Adobe.
+I use `Vue.js/Nuxt.js`, on the front-end , `SCSS`.
+And `Node.js` and `Golang` on the back-end.
+I develop UI / UX design of websites, applications, interfaces using `Figma / Adobe`.
 I create informational and commercial (e-commerce) websites for business.

 [my website](http://alexsibrin.pro/)